tapis-project/documentation/source/technical/files.rst

 Move/Copy
 ++++++++++++++++++

-To move or copy a file or directory using the files service, make a PUT request with the path to the current location of the file or folder.
+To move or copy a file or directory using the files service, make a PUT request using the path to the current location of the file or folder.

 For example, to copy a file located at `/file1.txt` to `/subdir/file1.txt`